Jasjes1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task8-Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
-Task9-Write a script that prints the result of POWER divided by DIVIDE Task10-Write a script that displays the result of BREATH to the power LOVE
+Task9-Write a script that prints the result of POWER divided by DIVIDE Task10-Write a script that displays the result of BREATH to the power LOVE Task11-Write a script that converts a number from base 2 to base 10